 Finally, in very severe cases, patients can have an x-ray.
 If experiencing choking or shortness of breath, it may be best to begin considering this option.

 Now that you have the information, you can diagnose and treat Uvulitis.
 It’s not a common disease, but those who suffer from it feel immense pain.
 It’s possible to reduce this with some basic medications or with natural remedies.

-Some feel that removing the uvula is their best option, this is clearly for very extreme cases.
+Some feel that removing the uvula is their best option.
+This is for very extreme cases.
 If signs appear and are ignored, they can end up being much direr than it initially seemed.
-It’s always better to be conscious and aware and to listen to your body.
+It’s always better to be conscious and to listen to your body.